 This quick and easy version of Chap Chai (Stir Fry Mixed Vegetables) is suitable for every day or festive occasions.
 Vegetables may vary as desired.

-Thursday, February 19th, 2015 is the Lunar New Year.
-While it is just another workday here in the Upper Midwest, most of East and Southeast Asia will or have started the Chinese New Year Eve celebrations with a big family Reunion Dinner.
+Saturday, January 25th, 2020 is the Lunar New Year.
+While it is just another workday here in Colorado, most of East and Southeast Asia will be having their Chinese New Year Eve celebrations with a big family Reunion Dinner soon.
 This is a much anticipated event as grown children travel home to be with parents for this feast.
 We would do the same if we live closer to my parents.
 Oh, how I miss the festivities in Kuala Lumpur!

 A Busy Time of the Year